Echosync Documentation

 Echosync comes with a PowerShell script for automatic updates.
 During the update, the old folder is renamed.
 You can safely delete it after making sure that the new version is fully functional.

-Windows SmartScreen considers as suspicious files whose reputation and safety, depending on the number of downloads of the file in question, has not yet been established.
+Windows SmartScreen and many antivirus programs consider files to be suspicious if their reputation and safety, depending on the number of downloads of the file in question, has not yet been established.
 This is, by definition, the case for any newly released file.
-As a result, each time Echosync is updated, and for a few days thereafter, some rather alarming alerts may be displayed during installation:
+The highly questionable behavior of Windows SmartScreen (which is not as smart as its name suggests) is known and seems assumed by Microsoft itself.
+As a result, each time Echosync is updated, and for a few days afterwards, rather alarming alerts may be displayed upon installation:

-If Echosync has been downloaded from a reliable source such as this site, or via the command winget install SylvainRougeaux.Echosync, this alert can be safely ignored.
-The Run anyway button will install Echosync.
+If Echosync has been downloaded from a reliable source such as this site, or via the command winget install SylvainRougeaux.Echosync

 A permanent solution would be to electronically sign Echosync binaries with an electronic code-signing certificate, but these are particularly expensive and have to be renewed periodically.
 Increases in the price of these certificates (x4 in 2023) have overcome the goodwill of Echosync’s volunteer developer.